Lilian Garcia: Return to WWE (2011–2019)

 On the June 6, 2014, episode of SmackDown, she was involved in a confrontation with Alicia Fox after Fox lost a match to Natalya.
 On October 20, 2014, after Justin Roberts was released from WWE, Garcia returned as the full-time ring announcer for Raw.
 Lilian returned from knee surgery on May 31 at Elimination Chamber.
 On August 1, 2016, Garcia announced her departure from WWE.
 Garcia made a one-night return on December 14, 2016, at WWE Tribute to the Troops where she sang the American national anthem.

 She made another special appearance before the Talking Stick Resort Arena audience in Phoenix, Arizona, on July 4, 2017, singing "The Star-Spangled Banner" prior to the evening's SmackDown Live telecast.
 She was also the ring announcer for the finals of the Mae Young Classic on September 12, 2017.

-On January 22, 2018, in the Raw 25 Years special episode, Garcia was honored as part of a segment involving women considered legends that contributed to the company's success, including Bella Twins, Maryse, Kelly Kelly, Torrie Wilson, Michelle McCool, Terri Runnels, Maria Kanellis and the Hall of Famers Jacqueline and Trish Stratus.
+On January 22, 2018, in the Raw 25 Years special episode, Garcia was honored as part of a segment involving women considered legends that contributed to the company's success, including the Bella Twins, Maryse, Kelly Kelly, Torrie Wilson, Michelle McCool, Terri Runnels, Maria Kanellis and the Hall of Famers Jacqueline and Trish Stratus.
 She announced the first-ever WrestleMania Women's Battle Royal in WrestleMania 34's pre-show on April 8, 2018.
 On October 28, 2018, she announced the first-ever WWE Women's Pay Per View WWE Evolution.
 On the July 22, 2019, episode of Raw, Garcia made a special appearance at the Raw Reunion.

 Professional Fighters League (2019–2023)

-Around the end of May 2019, Lilian Garcia announced on her Chasing Glory podcast that she had joined the mixed martial arts organization, the Professional Fighters League (PFL), as a ring announcer.
+Around the end of May 2019, Garcia announced on her Chasing Glory podcast that she had joined the mixed martial arts organization, the Professional Fighters League (PFL), as a ring announcer.

-Lillian revealed on the CVV podcast that late in 2023 she found she was unable to use her announcing voice and due to this PFL informed her that they would not be renewing her contract for the 2024 PFL season.
+In an interview with Chris Van Vliet, Garcia revealed that late in 2023 she found she was unable to use her announcing voice and due to this, PFL informed her that they would not be renewing her contract for the 2024 PFL season.
 It was later discovered that her voice was being affected due to a severe gas leak that was in her old family home in South Carolina.
 Once she had moved from that home to her current residence in Atlanta, her singing and announcing voice recovered and returned, which led to her current return to part-time announcing with WWE.